Blog

 Overall, it’s vital you understand both a candidate’s skill set and the qualities that don’t show up on paper.

-3. Reach Out to Employees Who Are Good Options
+3. Reach Out to Employees Who Are High Potential

 • How many steps/interviews the process has